Supporting people in suicidal distress

-PAUSE (Peer, Acceptance, Support, Understanding, and Empathy)
+Peer, Acceptance, Support, Understanding, and Empathy

 PAUSE provides community-based peer support to people who have presented to the Logan Hospital Emergency Department experiencing suicidal distress.

-BELONG - individual and group support
+Individual and group support

 Belong offers individual and group peer support for lgbtqiap+ identifying people who are experiencing mental health concerns and suicidal distress.